-I’m sure there is a psychological explanation for all of this, but honestly I’m not sure I care to know.
+I’m sure there is a psychological explanation for all of this, but I’m also not sure I care to know.
 I came from a stable and loving family.
-I didn’t experience any form of abuse.
+I didn’t experience any form of childhood violence or neglect.
 The real curse was my extremely overactive imagination.

 What I do know is that I hated to run for years.
 I saw it as a punishment inflicted to my body and soul.
-At recess my best friend and I would sit on swings and hash over our current favorite book reads and imagine what we would do when we were grown up – anything from European princesses, to journalists, to doctors curing disease.
-Watching everyone one else on the playground run around us.
+At recess my best friend and I would sit on swings and discuss our current favorite book reads and imagine what we would do when we were grown up – anything from European princesses, to journalists, to doctors curing disease.
+We sat quietly watching everyone one else on the playground run around and we were content.

-At 14, I decided to face my running “fear” head on.
-I joined track and ran the 400 for about 3 weeks.
-By the end of which I embraced my new general life rule of – Why spend time doing something you hate so much?
+At 14, I decided to face my fear of running head on.
+I joined the track team and ran the 400.
+By the end of approximately three weeks, I embraced a new general life rule – Why spend time doing something you hate so much?

-So, this Easter, sitting in the pew listening to my husband speak the Word, these verses jumped out to me.
+Then this Easter, while sitting in the pew listening to my husband speak the Word, these verses jumped out to me:

 Instantly in my head I could see myself in those disciples running toward something that mattered.
-I realized that God’s grace was in the running.
-That with Christ, I was no longer running from something, but I was invited to run towards something.
+I contemplated whether God’s grace could be in the running.
+With Christ, was it possible to stop running from something, and start running toward something.

 I remember one glorious spring day in college, my husband-to-be flippantly asked me to go for a run with him.
 We weren’t dating, I’m not even sure at that point I was interested in him.
-God reveals all that good stuff in His time.
-But I was shocked to hear my own tongue say, “Sure.
+God reveals plans in His own time, not mine.
+I was shocked to hear my own tongue say, “Sure.
 Meet you in 15 minutes in the Triangle.”